How to Search Facebook Profiles for Keywords

 Here’s how you can attempt to find profiles using keywords:

-Facebook suggests search predictions as you type.
-Selecting one of these can help generate a more structured set of potential matches.
+Facebook suggests search predictions as you type; selecting one helps generate a structured set of potential matches.

-Although these methods work for basic queries, their effectiveness varies depending on privacy settings and how individuals publish information on their profiles.
+Although these methods work for basic queries, their effectiveness varies based on privacy settings and how individuals publish information on their profiles:

 Limitations and Challenges